xwp/wp-js-widgets/readme.md

 Limitations/Caveats:

-* Widgets that extend `WP_JS_Widget` will not be editable from widgets admin page.
-A link to edit the widget in the Customizer will be displayed instead.
 * Only widgets that extend `WP_JS_Widget` will be exposed via the REST API.
 The plugin includes a `WP_JS_Widget` adapter class which demonstrates how to adapt existing `WP_Widget` classes for the new widget functionality.

 ## Changelog ##